skypjack/entt/docs/md/core.md

 # Enum as bitmask

 Sometimes it's useful to be able to use enums as bitmasks.
-However, enum classes aren't really suitable for the purpose out of the box.
+However, enum classes aren't really suitable for the purpose.
 Main problem is that they don't convert implicitly to their underlying type.<br/>
-All that remains is to make a choice between using old-fashioned enums (with all their problems that I don't want to discuss here) or writing _ugly_ code.
+The choice is then between using old-fashioned enums (with all their problems that I don't want to discuss here) or writing _ugly_ code.

-Fortunately, there is also a third way: adding enough operators in the global scope to treat enum classes as bitmask transparently.<br/>
+Fortunately, there is also a third way: adding enough operators in the global scope to treat enum classes as bitmasks transparently.<br/>
-The ultimate goal is to be able to write code like the following (or maybe something more meaningful, but this should give a grasp and remain simple at the same time):
+The ultimate goal is to write code like the following (or maybe something more meaningful, but this should give a grasp and remain simple at the same time):

 ```cpp
 enum class my_flag {